 Types of programmatic DOOH ads

-In general, digital out-of-home ads fall into three major categories — all of which you can leverage programmatically more effectively reach your target audience:
+In general, digital out-of-home ads fall into three major categories — all of which you can leverage programmatically more effectively to reach your target audience:

 Large format